 It was only later that I came across Detective King and the Albert Fish case, and the numerous others the department conveniently files under similar headings—which is to say I didn’t start my career as the NYPD’s resident occultist.
 And I can’t say I ever intended it.
 It’s not like you know where you’ll end up when you step off the straight and narrow.
 But there was never any doubt why I went off.
 I had a clear reason.
 I wanted to save a child.

 Alexandra Sacchi—Alexa to her friends—wasn’t a normal girl.
-She didn’t just have Down’s Syndrome but a severe form of autism as well.
+She didn’t just have Down syndrome but a severe form of autism as well.
 Not that she threw tantrums or had any of the other awful stereotypes.
 She could talk—when she wanted—with only minor impediment, and she liked to draw.
 She was good at it, in fact, and could render reproductions of just about anything she saw, even if only for a second, with near-photographic quality.
 But she did have trouble looking after herself.
 Food preparation, for example, always eluded her, which meant she ate a lot of junk.
 Her friends at the group home said they’d walk in and find her sitting silently by herself, drawing ghosts and monsters, surrounded by empty packages of junk food, chocolate-colored crumbs at the corners of her mouth.

-Alexa’s mother was an alcoholic with a history of bad decisions and all of her children had been in and out of the foster system.
-It was during one such stay that Alexa’s foster parents noticed she spoke at length to imaginary people and talked about them as if they were real—normal behavior for kids under six, but Alexa was nine.
+Alexa’s mother was an alcoholic with a history of bad decisions; all of her children had been in and out of the foster system.
+It was during one such stay that Alexa’s foster parents noticed she spoke at length to imaginary people and talked about them later as if they were real—normal behavior for kids under 6, but Alexa was 9.
 When the adults suggested to her that the people weren’t real, Alexa got confused, then sullen.
 She had apparently assumed everyone could see and hear the same things she could, and when it was clear they didn’t, Alexa accused her foster parents of attempting to trick her.
 She became increasingly difficult and withdrawn, and there were occasional tense outbreaks.
 She changed homes once, but when that ended badly, no one would take her and she was hospitalized by the state before being placed in a monitored group home.
 After that, she would only occasionally acknowledge that the subjects of her near-photographic reproductions were anything other than artwork.

 Unfortunately for Alexa, after her arrival, Dominic’s relationship with his young wife, Palmer Bell, turned toxic.
 Witnesses reported the couple started arguing, usually over Alexa.
 Police were called on two occasions, but other than noting the couple kept a lot of New Age and occult paraphernalia in the house, none of the officers had much to say.
 Run-of-the-mill “he said/she said” domestic disturbances, we were told.